symfony/symfony-docs/messenger/handler_results.rst

 The :method:`Symfony\\Component\\Messenger\\HandleTrait::handle` method ensures there is exactly one handler registered and returns its result.

-Working with command & query buses
+Working with Command & Query Buses
 ----------------------------------

 The Messenger component can be used in CQRS architectures where command & query buses are central pieces of the application.
+Read Martin Fowler's `article about CQRS`_ to learn more and
-See Martin Fowler's `article about CQRS`_ to learn more and :doc:`how to configure multiple buses </messenger/multiple_buses>`.
+:doc:`how to configure multiple buses </messenger/multiple_buses>`.

 As queries are usually synchronous and expected to be handled once, getting the result from the handler is a common need.